 Beets have been cultivated as fodder, food, and for use medicinally since the times of ancient Egypt, but the processing method by which the sucrose is extracted came about in 1747.
 The first commercial sugar beet factory in the U.S. was opened in 1879 by E.H.
 Dyer in California.

 Sugar beet plants are biennials whose roots have high reserves of sucrose during the first growing season.
 The roots are then harvested for processing into sugar.
-Sugar beets can be grown in a variety of climatic conditions, but primarily growing sugar beets are cultivated in the temperate latitudes of between 30-60 degrees N.
+Sugar beets can be grown in a variety of climatic conditions, but primarily growing sugar beets are cultivated in the temperate latitudes of between 30 and 60 degrees N.

 Sugar Beet Uses